karllhughes/learn/_posts/2020-11-08-airtable-publishing-calendar.md

 ### 3. Writer Matching

 Sometimes, having all the articles in a single view is overwhelming.
 Airtable lets you create new views to serve a specific purpose.
 In our case, we built a custom view that shows all the articles that currently need a writer.
+Here's our[ piece on matching writers with articles](https://draft.dev/learn/matching-writers) if you want to know more.

 Every week, we look through the articles here and reach out to any writers who might be a good fit for any of the available pieces.
 When we find a writer, we type their name into the “Writer” field to match them to the article and move the article to the “Writing” column.